- Many people with ME/CFS and FM are actually deficient in B12

 - In multiple studies, people with ME/CFS have been shown to have elevated levels of homocysteine, which can lead to cardiac problems; B12 helps to convert homocysteine to methionine.

-- People with ME/CFS have been shown to have excess amounts of nitric acid (NO) and peroxynitrite (-ONOO), a potent oxidant.
+- People with ME/CFS have been shown to have excess amounts of nitric oxide (NO) and peroxynitrite (-ONOO), a potent oxidant.
 Both of these lead to problems in multiple body systems that get progressively worse, as the high levels of NO and –ONOO in turn produce more of these compounds.
 NO also disrupts the methylation cycle.
 One form of B12, hydroxycobalamin, is a potent NO scavenger that can break this harmful cycle.

 - Hydroxycobalamin –